Swastik-Aryal/Youtube-video-downloader/README.md

-This is an app that allows you to download youtube vides at the highest possible resolution.
+This is an app that allows you to download youtube videos at the highest possible resolution.

 Before using, use the command line